kirandroid/FPS-App/README.md

-# fps
+# fps (fake product scanner)

-AFPS is a mobile app that allows the manufacturer to track their products.
+FPS is a mobile app that allows the manufacturer to track their products.
 The project uses the blockchain technology to identify fake products.
 The users can scan product Qr to identify. #FINTECH

 #Installation